sherineAhmedd/flash-sale-api/README.md

 Notes:

-Only valid, unexpired holds are accepted.
+Only valid, unexpired holds are accepted

-Each hold can be used once.
+Each hold can only be used once

 4. Payment Webhook

 POST /api/payments/webhook

+Payload Example:

+{
+  "idempotency_key": "abc123",
+  "order_id": 1,
-Payload: { "idempotency_key": "abc123", "order_id": 1, "status": "success" }
+  "status": "success"
+}

 Behavior:

-Updates order to paid on success.
+Updates order to paid on success

-Cancels order and releases hold on failure.
+Cancels order and releases hold on failure

-Safe for repeated or out-of-order webhook deliveries.
+Safe for repeated or out-of-order webhook deliveries

 Running the Application

-Clone the repo:
+Clone the repository:

-git clone <repo-url>
+git clone <repo-url> flash-sale-api
-cd flash-sale-api

 Install dependencies: